Cosmological models with asymmetric quantum bounces: De Broglie-Bohm quantization of the mini-superspace Friedmann model

 Performing the variable transformation given by

 we obtain

 which can be identified as a Sch\"{o}dinger equation for a free particle of mass $m=2$ in one dimension with the opposite sign of the time derivative term.
 The solutions of Eq.~\eqref{wdw equation} are the wave functions of the universe.
-With the choice $N=a^{3\omega}$ for the lapse function, the parameter $T$ relates to the cosmic time $t$ through $dt=a^{3\omega}dT$.
+With the choice $N=a^{3\omega}$ for the lapse function, the parameter $T$ relates to the dimensionless cosmic time $t=(L_p^2/V)t_c$ through $dt=a^{3\omega}dT$, where $t_c$ is the usual cosmic time, with dimension of length.

-Once the scale factor $a$ and, consequently, the variable $\chi$ must assume positive values, we are dealing with a time reversed Schr\"{o}dinger equation in the half axis \cite{Gitman}.
+Once the scale factor $a$ and, consequently, the variable $\chi$ must assume positive values, we are dealing with a Schr\"{o}dinger equation for a particle with negative kinetic energy in the half axis \cite{Gitman}.
 In order to obtain unitary solutions and, as a consequence, a consistent probabilistic interpretation, it is necessary to perform a self-adjoint extension, that is, to consider the perfectly reflecting boundaries, which are given by the following condition:

 Note, however, that the de Broglie-Bohm quantum theory is a dynamical fundamental theory, where probabilities arise in a secondary step, as in Classical Mechanics.
 And indeed, a probabilistic interpretation of the wave function of the Universe may not make sense, since there is only one universe in this approach.
 A probabilistic interpretation is required only for subsystems in the Universe, where we can perform measurements.
-In this situation, one can use the so called conditional wave functions for subsystems, in which the Wheeler-DeWitt equation reduces to an unitary Schr\"{o}dinger form, and a probabilistic interpretation can be recovered, see Ref.~\cite{Falciano:2008nk} for details.
-Hence, in what follows, we will not always require unitary evolution of the mini-superspace wave function.
+In this situation, one can use the so called conditional wave functions for subsystems, in which the Wheeler-DeWitt equation reduces to an unitary Schr\"{o}dinger form, and a probabilistic interpretation where the Born rule is valid can be recovered, which is called quantum equilibrium, see Ref.~\cite{Falciano:2008nk} for details.
+Of course this opens the possibility that during this process violations of standard quantum mechanics might occur.
+Unfortunately, almost all systems in Nature have evolved to the quantum equilibrium phase, where the probability distribution is described by $\rho$, see Refs.~\cite{Val1,Val2} for detailed investigations about this process, and possible exceptions.
+Concluding, in what follows, we will not require unitary evolution as necessary feature of the mini-superspace wave function.

 Writing the wave function as $\Psi=Re^{iS}$, and substituting into Eq.~(\ref{wdw equation in a}), we obtain two real equations,